 We've put in place procedures for issuing SDS, established a disagreement process and set up new payroll systems.
 Do we just put these on hold until April 2021?

 To a certain extent, yes.
-This exercise won't be wasted as we have every reason to believe that the changes will come into effect on 6 April 2021 in much the same form as the Government has already announced.
-There might be some minor procedural changes (perhaps to the disagreement process and the tax recovery provisions) but we won't know what these are until the relevant legislation is published at a future date.
-In any event, we do not expect any modifications to be significant.
+This exercise won't be wasted as the changes will come into effect on 6 April 2021 in much the same form as the Government had already announced.
+There have been some procedural changes (to the disagreement process for example) that you need to take into account.

 Clients are now largely in a similar position to a year ago – if you take on workers before 6 April 2021 and you think the contract will extend beyond that date, you should consider whether the arrangements will be within the New Rules and draft the contract accordingly (i.e. providing for appropriate indemnities, including the ability to deduct income tax and NICs, enabling the fee to be lowered).
 This could be a good opportunity to test your status determination processes so that they are in the best shape possible by the time you are required to use them.
 It will be a good idea to carry out a status determination for all new engagements that will extend beyond 6 April 2021 as this will flush out any potential disputes about the application of the New Rules.